Calebux/Celo-Vote-Tutorial/README.md

 }
 ```

-We define a votes mapping in this contract that will keep track of how many votes each contender has earned.
+We defined a votes mapping in this contract that will keep track of how many votes each contender has earned.
 VoteForCandidate and totalVotesFor are two additional functions that we define.
 Users can vote for their preferred candidate using the voteForCandidate function, and the totalVotesFor function gives the total number of votes cast for a specific candidate.

 ## 3: Migration